fastify/point-of-view/README.md

 ### Forcing a cache-flush

-To forcefully clear cache when in production mode, call the `view.clearCache()` function.
+To forcefully clear the cache when in production mode, call the `view.clearCache()` function.

 ```js
 fastify.view.clearCache();